TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- ESC for closing buy menu and team selection

+- Instead of adding a flag to reinfer, can't client simply reinfer any time that a player is added to the mode?
+  E.g. always after the step

 - Clear cosmic entropy when the player is not conscious
 	- So that others are not allowed to waste bandwidth when they are dead